 Like most industries, the rental industry has its flaws.
-While you’ve probably spent a good bit of time searching for rentals, you might not be privy to these little-known facts.
+While you’ve probably spent a good bit of time searching for rentals, you might not be privy to these little-known flaws of the rental industry.
 We’re here to answer a few questions (that you’ve probably already asked yourself).
 If you’re tired of searching, and want to get a free personal assistant for your apartment search, click here to learn more.

 Why are there SO MANY listings?